Confronting and Erasing Credit Card Debt in Atlanta

 Negotiating a debt settlement plan has its own risks for the consumers.
 Even if an account was handed off to a third-party collection agency, the creditor may continue to contact you about the debt and the payments will remain the same.
 This is why consumers need to consult with a qualified debt relief lawyer about how to eliminate credit card debt successfully.

-Speak to a Debt Relief Lawyer in Georgia About Eliminating Credit Card Debt
+Speak to an Atlanta Debt Relief Lawyer About Eliminating Credit Card Debt

 If your credit card debt is overwhelming, please call Cornell Law Firm today to schedule a complimentary initial consultation with an experienced attorney.